The world is your oyster

 Credit cards offer the best rate of exchange

 You will receive the best rate of exchange of the day when using a credit card, even though the rate of exchange could fluctuate many times throughout each day.
 Keep in mind, however, that except for cash advances, the rate is not applied to your transaction on the date of your purchase; it's applied on the date that your transaction reaches the credit card clearinghouse.
+Some card issuers may have an additional foreign transaction fee.

 Notify your card issuer in advance